-- What Markdown is: a simple way of marking up plain text so that it is easy to read and write, yet can be seamlessly converted to structurally valid HTML. - Where it is used: websites (e.g., the source files for the Paratext Manual), README files, the Paratext Project plan, and many more. - History & Evolution: It started with two people, and as it has grown, there are several variants. (e.g., GitHub Flavored Markdown).
+- What Markdown is: a simple way of marking plain text with formatting so that it is easy to read and write, yet can be seamlessly converted to structurally valid HTML. - Where it is used: forums, websites (e.g., the source files for the Paratext Manual), README files, the descriptions in the Paratext Project plan, ...) more and more places. - History & Evolution: It started with two people on their blog, and as it has grown, there are now several variants. (e.g., GitHub Flavored Markdown).